• 4,000 firms

 Communication styles can differ from person to person in any platform they use.
 An effective communicator adjusts their strategies according to the situation and platform they are in.

 In customer support, for instance, agents must adapt their tone, wording, and intonation to see fit when reaching out and answering customer calls.
-Call centers and outsourcing companies usually train their teams with powerful communication concepts to use when facing their clients.
+Call centers and outsourcing companies, like Connext, usually train their teams with powerful communication concepts to use when facing their clients.

 How good communication helps you